zyprex/NeoTab/README.md

 |colorList              | strArr  | ["#8d8d8d","#7fff00","#1e90ff"], | color apply in search engine button |
 |colorList2             | strArr  | ["#343434","#cda0cd"]            | color apply in links group title    |

-[^1]: if you want to use local pictrue, save Webpage to local, for secure reason web browser <em>Not allowed to load local </em>.